 Frequently Asked Questions

 In regards to the physical instrument, there is no difference.
 "Fiddle" can be used as a nickname for violin, or to denote a particular style of music played on the violin (Irish Fiddle, Bluegrass Fiddle) as opposed to classical music.
 I consider myself a "fiddle" teacher and player, in the sense that I play and teach fiddle music.
 When a student is first learning to play, the approach of a classical violin teacher and a fiddle teacher may be very similar; the foundation and techniques required to play the violin are essential and compulsory before specializing in a particular style.
 For children, I primarily use the Mark O'Connor Method during the first two years.
 This curriculum is analogous to the Suzuki Method used by classical teachers for beginning students, which also uses folk music to introduce fundamentals of classical violin playing.
+I also strongly believe that learning to read music is an important skill for all musicians, and work with my students consistently on reading in the foundational years.
+After the student has developed a solid foundation, the approach of a fiddle teacher and a classical teacher look different.
+Fiddle teachers like myself focus on teaching traditional fiddle music and the different genres in this style (Celtic, Old-Time, Klezmer).
+In contrast to classical music which is primarily learned by reading music, we often learn pieces by ear and from recordings or videos, in addition to studying the written music.

 *For beginning students enrolled in school orchestra programs, our lessons will focus on learning the pieces assigned by the student's orchestra teacher, as well as improving sight- reading and music theory skills.